JuMastro/jwt-function/README.md

 await jwtfn.sign({ ... }, 'secret', { header: addedProps })
 ```

-The function return a `Promise<jwt: string>`.
+The function return a `jwt: string`.

 ### verify(token, key, options)
-Asynchronously verify a JsonWebToken.
+Sync verify a JsonWebToken.

   - **`token`** A JsonWebToken as string format to verify `(required)`.
   - **`key`** A secret or private key as string or Buffer to sign the JWT.
 It depend on the selected algorithm (required).